Silverfish & Firebrats

 Q. What essential oil gets rid of silverfish?

-A. We recommend using a good bait as the best way to get rid of a silverfish problem, like our Maggie’s Farm Roach Killer Gel Bait to get rid of silverfish.
-As for essential oils, there are several essential plant oils that are very effective at killing silverfish and other pests.
-In fact, the essential oils we use as the active ingredients in our Maggie’s Farm Ant & Roach Killer aerosol, Maggie’s Farm Home Bug Spray, and Maggie’s Farm Yard Bug Spray products are effective at killing numerous crawling insects on contact, including silverfish.
-These products leave behind a residual repellency that acts as an effective barrier against silverfish and other crawling insect for several weeks.
+A. Natural plant essential oils, like thyme and rosemary oil, are known to be effective at killing silverfish and other pests.
+When correctly combined, they can help control your pest problems.
+That’s why we love using them as the active ingredients in our Maggie’s Farm Ant & Roach Killer aerosol, Maggie’s Farm Home Bug Spray, and Maggie’s Farm Yard Bug Spray.
+These products will help to kill silverfish on contact.
+They leave behind a residual repellency that acts as an effective barrier against silverfish and other crawling insects for several weeks.